SaDs3c/sadfi/README.md

 ## Contributing

-If you would like to contribute to Sad-Fi, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/SaDs3c/Sad-Fi)
+If you would like to contribute to sadfi, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/SaDs3c/sadfi)

 ## License

-This project is licensed under the [MIT License](https://github.com/SaDs3c/Sad-Fi/blob/main/LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://github.com/SaDs3c/sadfi/blob/main/LICENSE) - see the LICENSE file for details.